Testimonials

 – D.C.

 Children who struggle gain so much from reaching out to other children facing challenges.
-Trouble the Dog is that special friend that allows children to do this.

 – Sue Todd, President and CEO Pathways for Children